AugmentedWeb/UserGUI/documentation.md

 >
 > ### Description
 >
 > Contains the iFrame element.
-Use this variable to access the GUI's iFrame.
+If the GUI is internal, use this variable to access the GUI's iFrame.

 ### Settings Object